lucadelu/pyModis/docs/source/scripts/modis_download_from_list.rst

 modis_download_from_list.py
 ------------------------------

-**modis_download_from_list.py** is a script to download MODIS data from NASA servers, the name of file to download has to be contained into a text file.
+**modis_download_from_list.py** downloads MODIS data from NASA servers, the names of files to download have to be contained into a text file.

 Usage
 ^^^^^